escolizzi/strepto2/README.md

 The default parameter values run the evolutionary simulation described in Fig. 2.
 For the various options you can open strepto.c and look for the function Initial(), where the command line options are screened.

-The code produces A LOT of data (a few GB per run), organised as:
+The output is organised as follows:
 - a data file with data about the population (saved periodically)
 - a directory with images that give a rough impression about the field.